starsimhub/starsim/README.rst

 Note: Starsim is a general-purpose, multi-disease framework that builds on our previous suite of disease-specific models, which included `Covasim <https://covasim.org>`_, `HPVsim <https://hpvsim.org>`_, and `FPsim <https://fpsim.org>`_.
 In cases where a distinction needs to be made, Starsim is also known as the "Starsim framework", while this collection of other models is known as the "Starsim suite".

 For more information about Starsim, please see the `documentation <https://docs.starsim.org>`__.
+Information about Starsim for R is available at `r.starsim.org <https://r.starsim.org>`__.

 Requirements
 ------------

-Python 3.9-3.12.
+Python 3.9-3.12 or R.

 We recommend, but do not require, installing Starsim in a virtual environment, such as `Anaconda <https://www.anaconda.com/products>`__.